Lydia of Thyatira

 The Historical Lydia

-Luke described Lydia as a "dealer in purple cloth" (porphuropōlis; G4211) rather than a mere worker.
-She was most likely a businesswoman named for the Asia Minor region of the same name.
-Lydia was a Gentile God-fearer (sebomenē; G4576), considering Luke and Paul met her on the sabbath when they "went outside the city gate to the river, where [they] expected to find a place of prayer.
+Luke describes Lydia as a "dealer in purple cloth" (porphuropōlis, G4211), highlighting her role as a businesswoman rather than a mere worker.
+She likely took her name from the ancient region of Lydia in Asia Minor.
+Lydia was a Gentile God-fearer (sebomenē, G4576).
+Luke and Paul met her on the Sabbath when they "went outside the city gate to the river, where [they] expected to find a place of prayer.
 [They] sat down and began to speak to the women who had gathered there" (Acts 16:13).
-The Greek noun proseuchēn (G4335), which the New International Version (NIV) translates as "place of prayer," alludes to a designated area for Jews to pray to God in the absence of a formal synagogue.
-In Jewish tradition, a synagogue must include a minyan, a quorum of ten adult members.
-Therefore, Philippi's Jewish population was too small to host a synagogue, thus requiring a "place of prayer" instead.
-Paul's regular custom was to preach at the local synagogue whenever he first visited a new place (Acts 13:14, 14:1, 17:1, 10, 18:19, 19:8).
-He was looking for the Jewish congregation in Philippi, as Luke implied in these verses: "On the sabbath we went outside the city gate to the river, where we expected to find a place of prayer.
-We sat down and began to speak to the women who had gathered there" (Acts 16:13).
-In other words, Paul waited until Saturday so he could address some Jewish worshipers on the sabbath.
-What does this all say about Lydia?
-She was most likely an influential community leader, directing a prayer service for women.
+The Greek noun proseuchēn (G4335), translated in the New International Version (NIV) as "place of prayer," refers to a designated area where Jews could pray in the absence of a formal synagogue.
+Jewish tradition requires a synagogue to include a minyan, a quorum of ten adult members.
+Philippi's Jewish population was too small to host a synagogue, so they used a place of prayer instead.

 An Open Heart